Limits on the implied contractual duty to cooperate

 (b) in the case of a proposed Change in Control, after the Change in Control the Party will continue to have the financial and technical capabilities to perform the obligations for which it is or will become responsible.

 NSE and Sundance argued at trial that the requirement that consent not to be unreasonably withheld was promissory and that Outback and Santos had breached the clause by unreasonably withholding their consent.
 They also asserted the existence of, and failure to comply with, an implied contractual duty to cooperate with respect to the obtaining and giving of consent.
-The withholding of consent, Santos argued, resulted in the loss of the opportunity to sell its shares in NSE to another company and to thereafter be relieved of any further liability to contribute towards exploration expenditure.
+The withholding of consent, Sundance argued, resulted in the loss of the opportunity to sell its shares in NSE to another company and to thereafter be relieved of any further liability to contribute toward exploration expenditure.

 At trial, the Supreme Court judge held that the prohibition on unreasonably withholding consent in clause 7 was promissory rather than a mere proviso or qualification.
 The judge also found that clause 7 contained an implied term of cooperation with respect to the process of obtaining and giving consent.